jalapic/engsoccerdata/README.md

 engsoccerdata
 =============

-Last update: 27 July 2015,  v0.1.4
+Last update: 15 May 2016,  v0.1.5

-- updated all English League games and FA Cup game up to end of 2014/15 Season.
+- updated all English League games and FA Cup game up to end of 2015/16 Season.

 ## Datasets
--  engsoccerdata2.csv   - Results of all top 4 tier soccer games in England 1888-2015
+-  england.csv           - Results of all top 4 tier soccer games in England 1888-2015
--  engsoccerteams.csv  - file containing list of 142 teams plus whether they were in the top 4 divisions in 2013/4
+-  england1939.csv       - Contains results of abandoned 1939/40 season.
 -  facup.csv             - Contains all FA Cup ties (not including pre-qualifying rounds) 1871-2014
-- facupteams.csv        - Contains all teams in facup.csv along with first year and most recent year

 -  playoffs.csv          - Incldues 'test-matches' 1892-1897 and modern playoffs (1986/87 onwards)

-- spainliga.csv         - Top flight Spanish League match results 1929-2014
+-  spain.csv             - Top flight Spanish League match results 1929-2016

-Additional European Leagues (may need editing for pre 1960 data):
+-  italy.csv
-- italycalcio.csv
+-  germany.csv
-- bundesliga.csv
+-  holland.csv

+## Help Needed !

+I am about to submit this package to CRAN.
+I would love help in collating more results.
+If anyone wants to work on a particular league or competition please let me know.
+These are the things I'd like to work on:

+- English League Cup  - there is a csv in `data-raw` that has league cup data up to 2013/14 but it needs error checking
+- French League    -  there is a French league csv in `data-raw` but it needs checking also.
+- European competitions - don't currently have this data
+- Points deductions -  a list of points deductions of teams in each Euro league over time to make tables more accurate
+- Tie-breaking procedures - different Euro leagues have had different tie-breaking procedures over time.
+Having a record of this will help with making the `maketable` family of funcitons
+- Italian League in the early years - I think the first few seasons of the league need to be triple checked.

+- Team Names!
+Consistency in team names is very hard.
+A dataframe showing the various variations of teamnames for each team would be great (this is a particular problem in the French league).
-- holland1.csv
+-

 ## Functions

-I wrote these initially only for the engsoccerdata2 csv file and they work for that.
-For other data files, it may be worth writing one's own functions.
-Please refer to the rpubs and shiny code below for ideas on how to do this.
-Alternatively have a look at the code for these functions - it's quite straightforward.

--  makingtables.r           - some dplyr scripts to make league tables for each season

--  soccercode.r             - using dplyr and ggplot2 to look at goal differentials
-                              per game per team

--  namecheck.r              - function to look up if characters exist in a team name
+Some built-in functions:

 -  games_between.r          - returns all games ever played between two teams

--  games_between.summary.r  - returns the summary of results between any two teams
+-  games_between_sum.r  - returns the summary of results between any two teams

 -  alltimerecord.r          - returns the all time record of any team in the league

--  goals_by_team.r          - Return all instances of a team scoring n goals

 -  score_most.r             - returns the team who has been involved in the most games of each scoreline

--  score_team.all.r         - Lists all matches that a team has played in that ended in a scoreline
+-  score_teamX.r         - Lists all matches that a team has played in that ended in a scoreline

 -  score_team.r             - List all occurrences of a specific scoreline for a